exhu/miod/docs/source/rev4.rst

 --------------------------------

 *Private* symbols are accessible only from the same compilation unit.
-*Protected* symbols are visible to the units within the same level (dot-path).
+*Protected* symbols are visible to the units within the same level (::-path).
 *Public* symbols can be used from everywhere.

+Default symbol visibility is *private*.

 Standard library
 ----------------